Sister Act: Production

-Though the order of the nuns in the film is said to be a Carmelite one by Sister Mary Patrick, their religious habit is similar in appearance to that of the Sisters of St. Joseph of the Third Order of St. Francis (minus the cross).
+Though the order of the nuns in the film is said to be a Carmelite one, their religious habit worn by Sister Mary Patrick is similar in appearance to that of the Sisters of St. Joseph of the Third Order of St. Francis (minus the cross).
 Members of the real-life Order, however, no longer wear their traditional habit.

 Soundtrack

 The film's soundtrack was released by Hollywood Records on June 9, 1992, in conjunction with the film, and contained the musical numbers performed by actors in the film itself, pre-recorded songs that were used as part of the background music, and instrumental music composed by Marc Shaiman for the film.
 The soundtrack album debuted at #74 and eventually reached #40 on the Billboard Top 200 Albums Chart where it charted for 54 weeks.
 The album received a Gold certification from the RIAA for shipment of 500,000 copies on January 13, 1993.
 The album was certified platinum in Australia.